 In addition to the course fee there are additional charges for some materials.

 Students are able to pay an initial 10% deposit and then the remainder of the fees in full or in three equal instalments via our direct debit scheme.

 The event will give you the opportunity to find out more about the curriculum, the accreditation and the study options as well as ask any questions you might have.
-You will also be able to visit the upholstery workrooms and see current students' work in progress.

 We do recommend you attend but if you are unable to do so, please contact Rachael South, Upholstery Course Organiser at firstname.lastname@example.org.

 Please note, the deadline to book a place on one of our short courses is one week before the start date.
 If you have missed the deadline, please get in touch and we will do our best to accommodate you.